OK-DMR/ok-dmrlib/README.md

 ### Additional notes

-- Almost every class/enum supports BitsInterface (de-serialization from on-air bits, serialization to transmission bits)
+- Almost every class/enum supports BitsInterface (de-serialization from on-air bits, serialization to transmission bits) , or for byte-aligned protocols (Hytera, Motorola) BytesInterface (with explicit endianness support)
 - Every FEC/CRC implemented supports both calculation, verification and (if possible) also self-correction
 - Working with Vocoder and Data/Control Bursts is supported, along with handling rates 1, 1/2 and 3/4
 - CRCs interface classes may require appropriate CRC Mask to be provided when generating or verifying